WP-Grogu/ACF-Manager/README.md

 );
 ```

-However, this package make use of config files to manage your blocks registragion without the need to use hooks :
+However, this package make use of config files to manage your blocks registration without the need to use hooks :

 ```php
 // config/acf.php